RehanMohammed985/autonomous-drone-navigation/README.md

 ## Overview

-This project implements a state-of-the-art autonomous navigation system for small drones leveraging computer vision and reinforcement learning techniques.
+This project implements a  autonomous navigation system for small drones leveraging computer vision and reinforcement learning techniques.
 It enables drones to safely navigate complex, dynamic environments by combining:

 - Real-time obstacle detection via YOLO-based perception
 - Depth processing for spatial understanding